Key Takeaways

 One of the ways you can optimize for local is Google My Business.

-It is free service that Google provides and boosts your search visibility, showing up in local search results and making sure Google has your correct information about your business and your different office or retail locations.
+It is a free service Google provides that boosts your search visibility and shows up in local search results.
+It also ensures that Google has the correct information about your business and your different office or retail locations.

-Also, if you want to use digital or pay-per-click (PPC) advertising through Google AdWords, Google My Business is critical to setting up locations extensions in Google AdWords.
+Also, if you want to use digital or pay-per-click (PPC) advertising through Google AdWords, you need Google My Business.
+It is critical for setting up locations extensions in Google AdWords.

-Location extensions in Google AdWords show your address, provides a map to your location and provides the distance to your local business.
+Location extensions in Google AdWords show your address.
+They provide a map to your location.
+They also provide the distance to your local business.

-Pro tip: Learn why Google My Business is so important for local SEO, how to optimize your Google My Business listings and how these five local search tactics can help you beat your competition.
+Pro tip: Learn why Google My Business is so important for local SEO.
+Optimize your Google My Business listings.
+Discover how these five local search tactics can help you beat your competition.

 10. Be consistent over time

-Too many marketers create and publish content and hit “publish” when they feel like it or when the content is ready to go.
+Too many marketers create and publish content.
+They hit “publish” when they feel like it, not when the content is ready.
 They need to understand the 6 key elements of audience growth.

-Your audience should not be the number of people who consume your current piece of content but the number of people you can count on to consume your next piece of content.
+Your audience should not be those who consume your current piece of content.
+Instead, focus on the number of people you can count on to consume your next content.

-To make sure you are consistent with your content and grow your audience, an editorial calendar is one solution.
-An editorial calendar will help keep your content creators and your content organized.
-It will help you balance your blog with a variety of topics and formats and you will ensure your content is developed on time and on budget.
+It will help you balance your blog with various topics and formats.
+You will make sure your content is developed on time and on budget.
 An editorial calendar holds everyone on your team accountable and becomes a database of ideas.

 How to get more traffic from Google